Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Simulation Studies

 \subsection{Analyses}

 Under each scenario, we generated 300 simulated datasets.
-Each dataset was then analyzed using the proposed framework, specifically under Lasso- and SCAD-penalized models, with and without additional fusion $\ell_1$-penalties linking all three hazards.
+Each dataset was then analyzed using both Lasso and SCAD-penalized models, each with and without additional fusion $\ell_1$-penalties linking all three hazards.
 Each analysis was performed using both Weibull and piecewise constant baseline hazard specifications.
 For the latter, we set $k_g=3$ and chose breakpoints at quantiles of the data, so they also did not overlap exactly with the true data generating mechanism.
 In all cases, penalized models were fit over a grid comprising $21$ values for $\lambda_1$ in the high-dimensional setting and $29$ in the low-dimensional setting, and $4$ values for $\lambda_2$, leading to overall regularization grids of $21\times 4=84$ and $29\times 4=116$ points, respectively.
-At each grid point, the best estimate was selected from initializations at the pathwise warm start and 5 additional randomized starting values.
+At each grid point, the best estimate was selected from initializations at the previous step's solution, and 5 additional randomized starting values.

 From each fitted regularization grid, two models are reported.
 A model without fusion was chosen that minimizes the BIC over the subset path $(\lambda_1,0)$, and a model possibly with fusion was chosen which minimized BIC over the entire grid of values $(\lambda_1,\lambda_2)$.
 Therefore, the model space with fusion encompasses the model space without fusion, so any differences between the reported estimates with and without fusion reflect improvements in the BIC due to the added fusion penalty.
 If fusion did not improve BIC, there would be no difference.